Domestic pigeon: Exhibition breeds

 Pigeon fanciers developed many exotic forms of pigeon through selective breeding.
-Perhaps the simplest form of display pigeon are those of white plumage, either truly albino or merely white-feathered; these white birds were seen as holy animals or heralds of peace and are well represented in both ancient and contemporary culture.
+Perhaps the simplest form of display pigeon are those of white plumage, either truly albino or with white-feathers; these white birds were seen as holy animals or heralds of peace and are well represented in both ancient and contemporary culture.

 As pigeonkeepers accrued more experience, they started selecting for increasingly more unusual features in their birds; features such as unusual plumage patterns and colours, various crests, foot feathering, altered stance and proportion, or unusual behaviour, are well represented in extant pigeon breeds.
 These birds are generally classed as fancy pigeons.

 Pigeon shows are conventions where pigeon fanciers and breeders meet to compete and trade their fancy pigeons.
 The various pigeon breeds dubbed "American show" were developed specifically by pigeon show frequenters pursuing a certain show standard determined by the National Pigeon Association.
 Fanciers compete against each other at exhibitions or shows and the different forms or breeds are judged to a standard to decide who has the best bird.